Guns seized from 'professional gambler' with kids in the car: docs

 “These guns were not just seized, they were prevented from winding up in our communities,” said Daniela Evans, the director of the Pacific Highway District.

-Border guards are crediting a firearm-sniffing dog named Pheonix for helping nab the alleged gun runner at the Peace Arch border crossing.
+Border guards are crediting a firearm-sniffing dog named Phoenix for helping nab the alleged gun runner at the Pacific Highway border crossing.

 The Canadian Border Services Agency said he was trying to enter the country from the U.S. on March 23 when officers caught him with a semiautomatic handgun.